gnowledge/nodeBook/ROADMAP.md

 # NodeBook Development Roadmap

-This document outlines the planned features and development phases for the p2p-nodebook application.
+This document outlines the planned features and development phases for the nodebook-base application.
 NDF stands for Neighborhood Description Framework.

 ---